tobami/codespeed/README.md

 # Requirements

-You will need Python 2.6+ and Django 1.1+ with South.
+You will need Python 2.6+ and Django 1.1+ with South and Tastypie.

 In Debian and Ubuntu, they can be installed with:

-    sudo apt-get install python-django python-django-south
+    sudo apt-get install python-django python-django-south python-tastypie

 Instead of using distribution packages, you can use pip:

     sudo pip install django
     sudo pip install South
+    sudo pip install django-tastypie

 If you want version control integration, there are additional requirements: